Hey Kid, Catch!: Production notes and accolades

 The campaign's director was N. Lee Lacy, the art director was Roger Mosconi, the writer was Penny Hawkey, and the singers of the "Coke and a Smile" jingle were Jim Campbell, Don Thomas, Liz Corrigan, Shellie Littman, Arlene Martell, and Linda November.
-The footage was shot in May 1979 at a small stadium in Mount Vernon, New York, and the commercial first aired on October 1, 1979 on ABC's Monday Night Football, though its airing during Super Bowl XIV in 1980 brought it the most attention due to the program's enormous audience.
+The footage was shot in May 1979 at a small stadium in Mount Vernon, New York, and the commercial first aired on October 1, 1979, on ABC's Monday Night Football, though its airing during Super Bowl XIV in 1980 brought it the most attention due to the program's enormous audience.
 Coincidentally, the Steelers played in Super Bowl XIV, defeating the Los Angeles Rams 31–19.

 The commercial has been listed as one of the top ads of all time by multiple sources, including TV Guide.
-The ad later received worldwide acclaim when it was re-filmed in various countries using indigenous sports figures in each version.
+The ad later received worldwide acclaim when it was re-filmed in various countries using local sports figures such as Diego Maradona, Niwat Srisawat and Zico.

 Greene later recalled that in filming the commercial, it took several takes to get his final line in the commercial in without burping.
 "Between me belching and going to the men's room, it took three days to film it," Greene recalled.
 The end of the commercial was also shown during the 2004 film Miracle when the USA vs. USSR hockey game was on a commercial break.

-In 2016 Joe reunited with Tommy Okon during a two-hour CBS special filmed at Apogee Stadium in Denton, Texas honoring Super Bowl’s Greatest Commercials.
+In 2016 Joe reunited with Tommy Okon during a two-hour CBS special filmed at Apogee Stadium in Denton, Texas honoring Super Bowl's Greatest Commercials.
 Greene speaking with Okon almost 40 years since the original filming said to Okon “It’s great to see you.
 My God, look at you.
 I don’t need to look down here anymore!”

 The Steeler and the Pittsburgh Kid

-A made-for-tv movie that was loosely based on the commercial starring Greene and Henry Thomas instead of Tommy Okon as the kid aired on NBC on November 15, 1981.
+A made-for-TV movie that was loosely based on the commercial starring Greene and Henry Thomas instead of Tommy Okon as the kid aired on NBC on November 15, 1981, as part of the network's Project Peacock series which featured family-based specials and programming.
 In the film, the team temporarily adopts a 9-year-old boy where Greene takes on a fatherly role as he teaches the boy some valuable lessons.